MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-semantic-functions.md

 In the preceding code example:

-- The `col_country` and `col_city` parameters are annotated with `CountryMatcher` and `CityMatcher` respectively.
-This annotation allows the semantic function to be automatically discovered in a FabricDataFrame that has the corresponding metadata.
+- The `col_country` and `col_city` parameters are annotated with `CountryMatcher` and `CityMatcher`, respectively.
+This annotation allows the semantic function to be automatically discovered when working with a FabricDataFrame that has the corresponding metadata.
 - Calling the function also supplies standard data types such as `str`, `int`, `float`, and `datetime` to define required input columns.
 - The type annotation of the first parameter `df` shows that the function is applicable to a FabricDataFrame rather than a [FabricSeries](/python/api/semantic-link-sempy/sempy.fabric.fabricseries).